adamyonk/adamyonk.com/src/pages/resume.md

 [online giving application](http://purecharity.com) with a focus on front-end technologies.
 We had very open roles in the company and I took that opportunity to begin working more with Ruby and Rails and owning features from top to bottom.
-After a year, I was promoted to the lead front-end programmer and architect; a typical day for me there was building features of all shapes and sizes, providing support to other developers on the team, and spending time reviewing code to ensure that it adhered to best practices.
+After a year, I was promoted to the lead front end programmer and architect; a typical day for me there was building features of all shapes and sizes, providing support to other developers on the team, and spending time reviewing code to ensure that it adhered to best practices.
 I also discovered a